GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 FRANCESC: Yeah, this is way too many.
 So we actually had to filter out some of them.
 And we'll let them for next week.
 But we chose the three most important ones, in our humble opinion.

 MARK: In our humble opinion, yeah.
 So the first two like are all about hardware.
-So the first time around, Google Cloud Platform is the first cloud provider to offer Intel Skylink chips, which is pretty cool.
+So the first time around, Google Cloud is the first cloud provider to offer Intel Skylink chips, which is pretty cool.
 The next generation of Intel Xeon processors.

 FRANCESC: So I'm going to have to ask, because I know that you are like more into hardware than I am.
 Because video games and stuff.
 Why is this cool?
 What is-- like-- what kind of use cases do you think that these kind of processors could help with?